 MCA students are asked to follow the below dress code.
 Adhering to this policy promotes safety and injury prevention, allows instructors to view the student's bodylines and placement to make corrections, and provides a sense of tradition, discipline and respect.
 Please note: no jeans may be worn for any classes.
 Basic dance shoes and attire may fitted and ordered through MCA's Dance Boutique.
 Other items may be ordered online or may be found at Blades to Ballet in Rochester.
 If the cost of dance attire makes participation in MCA programs difficult please contact our office at 507-453-5500, we would love to see if we are able to help provide gently used donations.

-Tap: Moveable clothing and oxford style tap shoes, hair pulled off the face and neck.
+Tap: Movable clothing and oxford style tap shoes.
+Hair is to be pulled off the face and neck.

-Dance for Boys: White T-shirt, black leggings, tights, or athletic shorts and black or white jazz shoes or ballet slippers.
+Dance Technique for Boys: White T-shirt, black leggings, tights, or shorts, and black or white jazz shoes or ballet slippers.

-Irish: Moveable clothing (not too baggy as to hinder the instructor's view of the student's body lines), shorts or leggings are preferred, and Irish soft shoe Ghillies.
+Irish: Movable clothing (not too baggy as to hinder the instructor’s view of the student’s body lines), shorts or leggings are preferred, and Irish soft shoe Ghillies.
 Black ballet slippers are acceptable for beginners.
-Irish hard shoes also required for dancers in Irish II & up.
+Irish hard shoes also required for dancers in Irish III & up.

-Hip Hop, Adult & Other Specialty Classes: Moveable clothing as desired.
+Hip Hop, Adult & Other Specialty Classes: Movable clothing as desired.
 Hip Hop students wear clean tennis shoes or jazz sneakers.
 Oxford style tap shoes required for Clogging and Teen/Adult Tap students.
 Ballet slippers or jazz shoes for Teen/Adult Ballet.
-Barre Sculpt Students can be barefoot.
+Barre Students can be barefoot.